|

 edition of Model Railroader.
 A track plan of the layout

+is included in the article.
 To see pictures of Howard's

 "Island Central Railroad" Click Here |